canonical/shim-review/README.md

 - we have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.

+- our revocation policy is as follows:
+  + Automatic SbatLevel applied by shim itself: `shim,2\ngrub,3\ngrub.debian,4\n`
+  + We do not use revocations.efi.